TriLuu01/Binux/README1.md

 element from a register, with an immediate number as its offset.
 Lastly, it can run an empty function that does not do anything called nop.
 However, the CPU can not store values back to memory, as it is limited to the fact that each instruction only uses 8 bits or 1 byte.
-The CPU design has 4 general-purpose registers: ×0,x1,×2,×3, an instruction memory, and data memory.
+The CPU design has 4 general-purpose registers: ×O,x1,×2,3, an instruction memory, and data memory.
-Instructions:
+## Instructions:
 Binux assembly is similar to other assembly languages, the exact syntax of the instruction is very minimalist.
 Before discussing the syntax of the Or assembly language the table below introduces each instruction and what it performs.
-(Table 1)
-Instruction Action
 LDR Loads a value using operand register 1 as an address, which is then added by an offset.
-The value found after adding the offset is then placed into a target register. and Compares the bits of register 1 and register 2, each bit is compared (1&1=1 anything else 0), the resulting bits are concatenated and placed into the target register add Adds register 1 and register 2 and places the total into target register пор Is an empty instruction that does not write back any value to the registers The and, add, and nop instruction all share a similar format when they are written in the Ori assembly language.
-The only difference LDR has is that it uses an immediate number to calculate an offset.
-Before writing Or assembly language some basic facts the user should know.
+The value found after adding the offset is then placed into a target register.

+and Compares the bits of register 1 and register 2, each bit is compared ( 1&1=1 anything else 0), the resulting bits are concatenated and placed into the target register

-Capitalization and the number of spaces does not matter, however, commas must be in their correct place, and each instruction must be written in one line and separately.
-Instructions can not use registers above ×3, and cannot use a negative number as a register number.
-The amount of
+add Adds register 1 and register 2 and places the total into target register

+пор Is an empty instruction that does not write back any value to the registers
+## Instructions to CPU:
+To understand how the Ori CPU works.
+We first write our instructions into toTranslate. txt, compile our instructions and load them into the CPU by loading translated. file into the instruction memory.
+Those corresponding values must then be added to data memory manually.
+After that, we can start running the program.
+The CPU will split up all the bits from instruction memory, as shown in Table 4.
+Each of these bits is then used, in identifying which registers are going to be used and where the output will be stored.
+The Alu opcode will be used to identify whether we are using an immediate number or not, which operation we will doing, and if we are writing back to memory.
+These are passed through multiplexors as control signals.
+If we are loading for memory, then the outputs from instruction add and instruction and are disregarded, only accepting the load instruction since the control signal will indicate the multiplexor to choose the load value.
+These same principles can be applied to all the other instructions except we would disregard the value from memory since the values for instructions and, and instruction add are found in the registers.
+After the instruction is processed, on the rising edge of the clock cycle of the next instruction, the value is stored.